nmfs-opensci/xaringan-nmfs/README.md

 Open one of the template Rmd files in the `docs` folder and save.
 Then edit with your material.
 Click knit to make the presentation.
 Note, the css files need to be in the same folder as your Rmd file; as the repo is set up, this means the css needs to be in the `docs` folder.

 To host on GitHub, go to settings in your GH repo and turn on GitHub Pages (scroll to bottom).
-Select the main branch and docs folder and click save.
+Select the main branch, root folder, and click save.
 Save the url that it tells you.
 The url to your slideshow will be something like `yourname.github.io/xaringan-nmfs/docs/slides.html`.
+Alternatively, you could select the `docs` folder and the url would be `yourname.github.io/xaringan-nmfs/slides.html` but you'd need to add a README.md to `docs` if you want `yourname.github.io/xaringan-nmfs` to be something otherthan a dummy page (which GitHub Pages makes for you).

 ### `template.Rmd`.